golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

 {% /alert %}

-As for the parameters passed to the `Golem/Executor` constructor:
+As for the parameters passed to the `Golem` constructor:

-- `budget` specifies our desired budget (in GLM) for the total cost of all tasks computed using this `Golem/Executor` instance.
+- `budget` specifies our desired budget (in GLM) for the total cost of all tasks computed using this `Golem` instance.
-- `subnet_tag` specifies the name of a Golem network sub-network we'd like to use for all Golem communication performed by this `Golem/Executor` instance.
+- `subnet_tag` specifies the name of a Golem network sub-network we'd like to use for all Golem communication performed by this `Golem` instance.

-{% alert level="warning" %}
-In the JavaScript API, the current implementation of `Executor` requires `task_package` to be passed in to the constructor.
-This is likely to change in the future.
-More on this parameter in the next section.
-{% /alert %}

 #### Execution